 Before you install or configure BCC in the cluster, you must create a BCC group (bccgroup) and BCC Administrator user (bccadmin).
 Members of the group include the BCC Administrator user and the Node objects of each node in every peer cluster.
 The group must be enabled for Linux User Management (LUM).
 The group allows the inter-cluster communication to function properly.

 Create a BCC group and name the group, such as bccgroup.

 IMPORTANT:The name you specify must be in all lowercase.

 Create a BCC Administrator user (bccadmin) and add that user to the BCC group (bccgroup) before LUM-enabling the group.

 Enable the bccgroup for Linux by using Linux User Management.

 Make certain that the you do the following when you LUM-enable bccgroup:

-Add all Linux nodes (Node objects) in the cluster to the bccgroup.
+Add all Linux nodes (Node objects) in every peer cluster to the bccgroup.